-The optimal portfolios of supply and energy efficiency resources for each of the scenarios were identified using SENDOUT.
-The results of the analyses are shown in the following figures.
-The specific resource additions for each of these scenarios are described in Chapter 6, Section V.
+The optimal portfolios of supply and energy efficiency resources for each of the scenarios and sensitivity cases were identified using SENDOUT.
+The results of the analyses are shown in Figures J-4 thru J-13.
+The specific resource additions for each of these scenarios are described in Chapter 6, Section 3.

-Figure J-1 2007 Trends Optimal Portfolio - Gas Sales
+Figure J-1 Gas Sales Resource Need (MDth/day)